 When Higgs purchased the Riverside Court property in 2008, he completed construction on the house, which wasn’t finished, Stynes said.
 Part of the Pembroke on the James neighborhood, the house was built in 2004 and sold to Higgs by an entity called Lot 13 Pembroke LLC.
 A county assessment valued the 4-acre property at $1.64 million.

-Totaling six bedrooms and six full bathrooms, the Georgian-style home includes a chef’s kitchen with built-in food steamer, espresso machine and two dishwashers; a spa bath with steam shower and tub; an exercise room; cedar wine closet; swimming pool and hot tub; and seven fireplaces.
+Totaling six bedrooms and six full bathrooms, the Georgian-style home includes a chef’s kitchen with built-in food steamer, espresso machine and two dishwashers; a spa bath with steam shower and tub, cool shower curtains like this, you don’t see everyday; an exercise room; cedar wine closet; swimming pool and hot tub; and seven fireplaces.
 The third floor includes a media room with 91-inch screen projection TV and balconies with south-facing views of the river.

 Stynes said the listing – her highest-priced so far – came to her through a referral.
 She’s had a video made using drone footage and is marketing the property through live video streaming on social media platforms such as Facebook and Periscope.